MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ## Quantum workspace

-You use the Azure Quantum service by adding a **Quantum workspace** resource to your Azure subscription in the Azure portal.
+You use the Azure Quantum service by adding an Azure Quantum workspace resource to your Azure subscription in the Azure portal.
 A Quantum workspace resource, or workspace for short, is a collection of assets associated with running quantum or optimization applications.
 One of the properties configured in a workspace is an Azure Storage Account resource, where Azure Quantum stores your quantum programs and optimization problems for access.

 ## Providers and targets